makiftutuncu/spring-boot-crud/api/README.md

 All other `CRUD*` components follow `Simplest*` naming.

 The simplest variant is not recommended for a real-world application as it would lead to exposing your implementation and persistence details to the outside world via your entity type.

+## Extending the Domain

+So far, the Cat API we built is limited.
+As the problem domain grows, we are required to add more components.
+If we decide that "cats can have toys", we would still be able to utilize spring-boot-crud, but it would require some more customizations in order to get the same set of features.

+You can find a complete Cat API that supports toys in [kotlin-spring-boot-template](https://github.com/makiftutuncu/kotlin-spring-boot-template) repository.